Rick Harrison: Businessman

 In 1981 Harrison's father opened his first 300-square-foot secondhand store, the Gold & Silver Coin Shop, on Las Vegas Boulevard South.
 Harrison worked for his father in the store in the daytime while repossessing cars at night.
 After five years the store moved to a larger location on Fremont Street.
 After two years at that location the Harrisons lost their lease.
 They subsequently moved into a new building in a commercial neighborhood on Las Vegas Boulevard.
 Harrison relates in his autobiography that he and his father had long-sought to convert the store into a pawn shop, calling it a "logical progression."
 Because of a 1955 Las Vegas law requiring the issuing of new pawn licenses to be limited on the basis of the city's population, which by 1988 was over 200,000 and rapidly growing, Harrison called the city statistician every week, so that they could apply for a rare and much-coveted pawn license as soon as the city's population reached 250,000.
 By 1989 the city's population reached that number and after some legal struggles, the Harrisons obtained their pawn license.
 That year Harrison and his father opened the Gold & Silver Pawn Shop at 713 Las Vegas Boulevard South, less than two miles from the Las Vegas Strip.
 By 2005, Harrison and his father were loaning out about $3 million annually, which brought them about $700,000 in interest income.

 By 2006, the shop had developed a reputation for carrying special sports items with unique histories, including a 2001 New England Patriots Super Bowl ring that belonged to American football cornerback Brock Williams.
 It also served gamblers who, according to Harrison's son Corey, often came in to "pawn something so they have gas to get back home."

 According to Harrison in 2010, the items most often brought into the store are jewelry.
 Since the inception of Pawn Stars, Harrison's inventory typically has a ratio of 5,000 items pawned per 12,000.

+In 2015 Harrison opened up a Smoke BBQ & Tavern in the shops plaza where he occasionally bartends.